1. Two Ways to Live

 This book has seven parts.

-Part one, "Truth Is a Pathless Land," covers his teachings from 1929 to the early 1950s.
-All talks have been published in text form, but except for one series at Ojai 1949, there are no recordings.
+The first part, 'Truth Is a Pathless Land', covers his teachings from 1929 to the early 1950s.
+All talks have been published in written form, except for one series in Ojai in 1949, there are no recordings.

-Part two, "The Observer is the Observed," covers five wonderful books from the 1950s.
-In them, Krishnamurti spoke extensively about education and the revolution of the mind.
+Part two, 'The Observer is the Observed', covers five wonderful books from the 1950s.
+In these books, Krishnamurti extensively discusses education and the revolution of the mind.

-Part three, "The Mutation Transforms the Mind", covers the 1960s, beginning with Krishnamurti's diary from 1961–1962, in which he mentions the word "mutation" for the first time.
+Part three, 'The Mutation Transforms the Mind', covers the 1960s and begins with Krishnamurti's diary from 1961–1962.
+It is here that he first mentions the word 'mutation'.

-Krishnamurti's Notebook is the only book in which K describes his own inner states of consciousness.
-Two other books from the 1960s, Life Ahead and This Matter of Culture, deal with education.
+Krishnamurti's Notebook is the only book in which he describes his own inner states of consciousness.
+Two other books from the 1960s, Life Ahead and This Matter of Culture, focus on education.

-Freedom from the Known is a comprehensive basic guide that presents the central contents of Krishnamurti's teachings concisely.
+Freedom from the Known is a comprehensive guide that beautifully represents Krishnamurti's teachings.

-The Only Revolution is based on Krishnamurti's notes, in which he recounts his encounters with people.
-The special theme of the book is meditation.
+The Only Revolution is based on Krishnamurti's notes, in which he recounts his encounters with individuals.
+The central theme of the book is meditation.

-The Urgency of Change consists of Krishnamurti's answers to questions posed to him.
+The Urgency of Change consists of Krishnamurti's responses to questions put to him.

-The Impossible Question contains the talks given in Switzerland in 1971.
+The Impossible Question contains the talks given in Saanen in 1971.

 The Awakening of Intelligence is a collection of talks and discussions from the early 1970s.

-In February 1974, Krishnamurti had conversations with Allan W. Anderson, a professor of religious studies.
-The eighteen conversations were published as a video series and later in a book entitled A Wholly Different Way of Living.
+In February 1974, Krishnamurti held conversations with Allan W. Anderson, a professor of religious studies.
+These eighteen conversations were first published as a video series and later in book form under the title A Wholly Different Way of Living.

-Part five, "All Time Is Now", begins with Krishnamurti's meetings with scientists in 1974, and then delves into his fine dialogues with David Bohm in 1975 and 1976.
-They are highlighted in a series of fifteen dialogues from 1980, titled The Ending of Time.
+Part five, 'All Time Is Now', begins with Krishnamurti's meetings with scientists in 1974, before delving into his dialogues with David Bohm in 1975 and 1976.
+These are highlighted in the series of fifteen dialogues from 1980, titled The Ending of Time.

-Part seven, "Life as a Miracle", is my brief summary of Krishnamurti's work and significance.
-It seems to me that many people missed seeing what he was after: the instant liberation of the human mind.
+In part seven, 'Life as a Miracle', I provide a brief summary of Krishnamurti's work.
+I feel strongly that many people failed to understand what he was striving for: the instant liberation of the human mind.

 Now or Never

 This book presents Krishnamurti's teachings at different times and in different contexts.
-The same themes are dealt with in slightly different ways in different contexts, but it is not a matter of repeating the same thing, but of connecting with the issue at hand with a fresh mind, not with a comparing brain.
+The same themes are dealt with in slightly different ways in different contexts, yet this is not repetition; rather, it is a case of approaching each issue at hand with a fresh mind.

-The focus is not on Krishnamurti's words, but on life to which the words refer.
-So all this is about our lives, yours and mine.
-Ultimately, every word points to something for which there are no words.
+Our focus is not on Krishnamurti's words, but on the life to which they refer.
+Ultimately, it is all about our lives; yours and mine.
+Every word points to something for which there are no words.

-Our brains filter out much of what is essential from life, but for Krishnamurti, the mind encompasses everything possible.
+Our brains filter out much of what is essential in life, but for Krishnamurti, the mind encompasses everything that is possible.

-When there is no self, life is a miracle.
-Then Krishnamurti's statements "the observer is the observed" and "I am the world" are true on a personal level.
+When there is no sense of the self, life is a miracle.
+In this state, Krishnamurti's statements "the observer is the observed" and "I am the world" are true on a personal level.

-Krishnamurti emphasized that he does not try to influence anyone, nor does he appeal to our reasoning or emotions.
-Seeing directly is a very personal matter.
+K emphasised that he does not try to influence anyone or appeal to our reasoning or emotions.
+Seeing directly is a personal matter.

 It is time to start our journey.